zBritva/PowerBI-visuals-docs/tools/CertificateAddOSX.md

 # Add Certificate (OSX)

+**The article is outdated, [read updated article about certificate in official documentation of Power BI.](https://docs.microsoft.com/power-bi/developer/visuals/create-ssl-certificate#create-a-certificate-mac-os-x)**

-To access your visual through PowerBI you need to add a trusted certificate for localhost.
+To be access your visual through PowerBI you need to add a trusted certificate for localhost.
 This will allow PowerBI to load the visual assets in your browser without a security warning.

 ----------